Last Updated on mars 22, 2021

 - An employer wishing to hire a temporary foreign worker submits the LMIA application form to Service Canada.
 The form must describe the nature of the employment and the skills required to perform the work.
-For more information on the Canadian LMIA application process, click here.
-(Labour Market Impact Assessments (LMIAs))
+More information on the Canadian LMIA application process is available here.

-- If the employer first submits the LMIA application to the MIDI, he/she will be advised by Quebec to submit the request to Service Canada.
+- If the employer first submits the LMIA application to the MIFI, they will be advised by Quebec to submit the request to Service Canada.

-- After assessing the request, Service Canada will sends the application and any background information to MIDI and indicate its intention to accept or refuse the application.
+- After assessing the request, Service Canada sends the application and any background information to MIFI and indicates its intention to accept or refuse the application.

-- Within ten days, MIDI will confirm to Service Canada, its intention to accept or refuse.
+- Within 10 days, MIFI will confirm to Service Canada its intention to accept or refuse.